Learning to lead in your community through nonprofit board service

 Second- and third-year law students should be encouraged to begin thinking about how lawyers lead others, including serving in their community.
 Many attorneys are asked to join non-profit boards, bringing their skills to these important organizations.
 This “course plus externship course” is an opportunity for students to learn about this type of service, engage with alumni, and reflect on how they can use their developing professional skills to benefit their community.
 In the Board Service Program law students who are in, or have taken, Nonprofit Organizations may extern on a nonprofit board of directors in a non-voting seat.

-Students in the Board Service Program are required to take Professor Paul Wietzel’s LAW 620 Nonprofit Organizations for 3 credit hours in the fall, where Business Associations is a co or pre-requisite.
+Students in the Board Service Program are required to take Professor Paul Weitzel’s LAW 620 Nonprofit Organizations for 3 credit hours in the fall, where Business Associations is a co or pre-requisite.
 Students in that class are specifically invited to this program, and those selected will participate in the Board Service Program Extern Course, with the Director of Externships, Elsbeth Magilton.

 Planning and Structure

-The Board Service Externship Program Course meets just 3 times in the fall, accommodating the Professor Wietzel’s Nonprofit Organizations Course and onsite hours, but bi-weekly in the spring.
+The Board Service Externship Program Course meets just 3 times in the fall, accommodating Professor Weitzel’s Nonprofit Organizations Course and onsite hours, but bi-weekly in the spring.
 Students in the program earn 2 total credit hours of externship credit upon completion of 85 hours of time in the course, preparing for the course, board meetings, working with their board member onsite supervisors, observing non-profit executive directors, and preparing for board meetings.
 Time spent in LAW 620 will not count towards the externship.
 Students will register for 1 externship hour in the fall and 1 in the spring.

 Board Service Externship Program Course